 By John Turney

 So who is he?
 Siwoff was a WWII veteran was received a Purple Heart when he was wounded in Italy.
-After returning from the war Siwoff, in 1952, after a stint as the company accountant, purchased what was then Elias Bureau and renamed it Elias Sports Bureau and in 1961 he was hired to organize and product and distribute run the statistics for the National Football League which he has done so ever since.
+After returning from the war Siwoff, in 1952, after a stint as the company accountant, purchased what was then Elias Bureau and renamed it Elias Sports Bureau and in 1961 he was hired to organize and produce and distribute the statistics for the National Football League which he has done so ever since.
 Even now, at age 97, he remains the president of Elias Sports Bureau.

 "All that aside, the fact is that pro football's upsurge in popularity has been accompanied by a rapid increase in the statistics that surround it, a phenomenon that Siwoff has openly aided and abetted.
 Until 1966, for example, individual field-goal records were confined largely to the number of goals and total attempts.
 Siwoff has since amplified those records to reflect the number of field goals and attempts according to distance—one to 19 yards, 20 to 29 yards, etc. Similarly, statistics on punt and kick-off returns were maintained separately until the St. Louis Cardinals' Chuck Latourette had a big and busy season in both last year.
 After research by Siwoff, two new categories have been added in the 1969 NFL official record book: